Introduction to Different Types of Inverters

 Different Types of Inverters

-Inverter can be classified into many types based on output, source, type of load etc. Below is the complete classification of the inverter circuits:
+Inverters can be classified into many types based on output, source, type of load, etc. Below is the complete classification of the inverter circuits:

 (I) According to the Output Characteristic